anilsharmay/SREnity/certification-challenge-report.md

 - **Acting**: Executes runbook search and web search tools
 - **Synthesis**: Combines retrieved information into actionable guidance

 The Agent detects if the query can be answered using the runbook corpus.
-If yes, invokes ```search_runbook``` tool.
+If yes, invokes ```search_runbooks``` tool.
 If the query is about latest updates, CVEs, or version-specific issues, it uses ```search_web``` tool instead.
 Any off-topic queries not related to SRE operations are rejected as out of domain queries.

 ---